Water Conservation and Regulation

 Background

-The City provides clean drinking water to our more than 6200 permanent residents, as well as our seasonal and visiting populations.
+The City provides clean drinking water to our more than 6300 permanent residents and our seasonal and visiting populations.
 Our primary drinking water supply source is Fairy Creek.
 We also maintain James White Park Wells as a secondary drinking water source that we can draw from when Fairy Creek is not available, typically during periods of turbidity associated with freshet.

-Despite our backup source, the City has struggled with capacity issues due in large part to excessive water use during summer months by residents and businesses.
-The impacts of climate change and the prolonged periods of drought experienced in our region, are also impacting our primary source and we are seeing an increase in turbidity events related to heat.
-In addition, our infrastructure is aging, and we need to protect it to allow us to continue to provide high quality service in this area.
+Despite our backup source, the City has faced capacity issues due mainly to excessive water use by residents and businesses during the summer months.
+This, combined with the impacts of climate change and the prolonged periods of drought experienced in our region are impacting our primary source, and we are seeing an increase in turbidity events related to heat.

 Ensuring the Future Health of our Water System